-Mushroom supplements can contain any part of the various components of mushrooms, including the fruiting body, spores, and mycelium.
-However, the fruiting body of mushrooms produce far more beneficial compounds than the others.
+Mushroom supplements can contain any part of the various components of fungi, including the fruiting body, spores, and mycelium.
+However, the fruiting body produce far more beneficial compounds than the others.

 The active compound that provides the vast majority of benefits in functional mushrooms are known as beta-glucans.
 Research has shown beta-glucans to be effective at boosting your immune system, supporting the treatment of inflammation and even cancer.

-The fruiting body of a mushroom can contain over 30x the beta-glucans of mycelium, depending on the medium (also known as the substratehttps://grocycle.com/mushroom-substrate/) the mushroom is grown on.
+The fruiting body can contain over 30x the beta-glucans of mycelium, depending on the medium (also known as the substrate) the mushroom is grown on.
 Whether or not you receive the claimed health benefits of functional mushrooms depends on if the supplements uses the fruiting body versus mycelium.

 How can I tell if my supplement uses fruiting body?